subki72/forensic-signature-ai/README.md

 .
 ├── api/
 │   └── main.py                 # FastAPI application and model serving
+├── assets/                     # Public assets for documentation │   └── web_ui.png              # Screenshot of the Streamlit frontend
 ├── data/                       # Directory for raw and processed datasets (ignored in git) ├── models/                     # Directory for compiled .pt model weights (ignored in git) ├── notebooks/